bdelville/bohurt-mapper/README.md

 * Share the app button and link to store for voting

 Expected release date:
-* beta version before BOTN 2017
+* alpha: 20 April 2017, before BOTN
-* store release before IMCF 2017
+* open beta: 25 Mai 2017, before IMCF 2017
+* store: release when ready

 ### How to use